 Do I have to tell everyone that someone has died?

 No, but avoiding this can make things more difficult in the future.
-It can be overwhelming to have a lot of people getting asking if you are ok.
+It can be overwhelming to have a lot of people asking if you are ok.
 Our advice is to tell who you want to know and who needs to know.
 For example, your employer can help lighten the load at a difficult time.
 Family members and people that you see often can all offer support and reduce some of the burden moving forward.
 Ultimately you make the decision on who you tell.

-Who can support me to deal with grief?
+Who can support me in managing grief?

 Many people find that they need some help to get through the most difficult times.
 Thankfully this support is readily available.
-There are lots of amazing agencies and individuals that will understand how you feel and help point you in the direction of recovery.
+There are lots of amazing agencies and individuals who will understand how you feel and help point you in the direction of recovery.
 Listed below are a few links to local support services.
-If none of these work for you a simple google search will throw up more options for you to look at.
+If none of these work for you a simple Google search will throw up more options for you to look at.

 If you have more questions or would like answers to different questions, please feel free to leave a comment below or contact our friendly team.